 The lady loves flowers – Lotus flowers anyway – for what they represent…

-LOTUS tells the story of transformation – turning life’s hard times and challenges into a thing of beauty, and the overcoming of obstacles that detour true happiness.
+LOTUS tells the story of transformation – turning life’s hard times and challenges into a thing of beauty and overcoming of obstacles that detour true happiness.

-A life-long passion for me, drawing is a thoroughly relaxing process for creating my new series of figurative works.
+Drawing is a life-long passion for me, a thoroughly relaxing process for creating my new series of figurative works.
 Back to basics.
 Pencil.
 Paper.
 Music and a beautiful muse to inspire me.
-I’m looking forward to creating more original artworks in this style and genre.
+I’m looking forward to creating more original artwork in this style and genre.

 I promise to follow up with tons of great pics of the bikes and art on display.
 No doubt I’ll see some world-class tattoos as well.

 Experience the creativity, spirit, and personal expression of motorcycle history and culture at the